dylibso/chicory/README.md

 Chicory is a JVM native WebAssembly runtime.
 It allows you to run WebAssembly programs with zero native dependencies or JNI.
 Chicory can run Wasm anywhere that the JVM can go.
 It is designed with simplicity and safety in mind.
-See the [goals section](#goals) for a better idea of what we are trying to achieve.
+See the [development section](#development) for a better idea of what we are trying to achieve and why.

 ## Getting Started